 - You can also trick your kids by making these Elderberry Popsicles.

-- You can experiment with your Elderberry Syrup in the kitchen, and make something like this delicious-sounding Lemon Roasted Pears with Elderberry Glaze.
+- You can experiment with your Elderberry Syrup in the kitchen with one of these delicious elderberry recipes!

 Finally, if you are not in the mood to make your own Elderberry Syrup, you can buy a good-quality one like this.